 Talk to a Workers’ Compensation Lawyer in Georgia for Free Today

 At John Foy & Associates, we have been helping injured workers (with and without pre-existing conditions) win the benefits they need for over 20 years.
-Let us help you too by starting with a FREE consultation.
 Call us today or contact us online to get started with your FREE consultation.

 404-400-4000 or complete a Free Case Evaluation form